tatumio/tatum-middleware/README.md

   * API_URL - URL of Tatum Core API that Tatum Middleware will communicate with, must be present<br/>
   For sandbox installation, use `https://sandbox.tatum.io`.<br/>
   For production installation, use `https://api.tatum.io`.<br/>
-  * JWT_KEY - If only 1 JWT Authorization Bearer is used for this Middleware, JWT_KEY and JWT_SECRET may
-  be added to autogenerate fresh valid Authorization Bearer JWT before each request.
-  Both JWT_KEY and JWT_SECRET must be present, otherwise Authorization HTTP Header value will be used instead.
-  * JWT_SECRET - If only 1 JWT Authorization Bearer is used for this Middleware, JWT_KEY and JWT_SECRET may
-    be added to autogenerate fresh valid Authorization Bearer JWT before each request.
-    Both JWT_KEY and JWT_SECRET must be present, otherwise Authorization HTTP Header value will be used instead.
   * INFURA_KEY - API key to Infura to communicate with Ethereum blockchain.
 Defaults to Tatum internal key.<br/>
   <b>It is highly recommended to change this value.</b>
 <p>